 It’s OK if you don’t feel confident about your bar prep.
 As a guy, I can understand being pressured to “be confident” and “be yourself.”
 That kind of advice is so vague and misleading I don’t even know where to begin.

-But if you want to rant to me or ask me for “any advice?” so you can somehow receive a magical response with the one weird trick that will solve all your problems and make you feel a little happy for more than three minutes… If you’re hoping for that feeling of confidence to be infused in a green-juice smoothie delivered to you from outside yourself…
+But if you want to rant to me or ask me for “any advice?” so you can somehow receive a magical response with the one weird trick that will solve all your problems and make you feel a little happy for more than three minutes… If you’re hoping for that feeling of confidence to be infused in the form of a green-juice smoothie…

 That’s not happening today.
 This is a letter to the you who is willing to develop confidence in your bar prep.